THE KELP WRAP

 If you need to move around, of just for cleanliness, you can put clear food wrap over the kelp, wrapping it around your legs and trunk.
 A simpler method is to buy some cheap, plastic “body bags” or lightweight plastic jump suits used in clean rooms.
 Slip into one of these and you can also walk around without leaving a trail of kelp wherever you go.

-Coffee enemas, the Roy Masters meditation and red lamp therapy with a kelp wrap.
+Coffee enemas, the pulling down exercise, and red heat lamp therapy with a kelp wrap.
 This is a very efficient use of time!
 Spread a vinyl shower curtain liner on the floor of the bathroom, or on a yoga mat, or wherever you do coffee enemas.
 Apply the kelp first.
 Do not put kelp on your large joints and buttocks.

 Then lie down and do one or preferably two coffee enemas back to back, as this is more powerful.
 Do the Roy Masters meditation, while doing the coffee enemas.
 The meditation is definitely easier with the coffee inside you.
 You may also shine a reddish heat lamp on your abdomen while doing the wrap and the enemas.
 The light will not penetrate the kelp too well, but it is still somewhat helpful.